alichtman/deadbolt/README.md

   <br />
 </h1>

-The first time you use the `Quick Action`, you may be prompted to allow it to interact with files on your computer through Finder.
-This is a necessary permission for it to run.
+After, you will see this prompt asking to allow a `Quick Action` to interact with files on your computer through Finder, which will let you to encrypt and decrypt files by right-clicking on them.
+Without this permission, nothing will work, so I'd recommend clicking `OK`.

 <h1 align="center">
   <img src="img/ServicesUIAgent-permissions-prompt.png" width="70%" />